-This article describes how to enable table access control for a cluster.
+This article describes how to enable table access control for the built-in Hive metastore on a cluster.

-For information about how to set privileges on a data object once table access control has been enabled on a cluster, see Data object privileges.
+For information about how to set privileges on Hive metastore securable objects once table access control has been enabled on a cluster, see Hive metastore privileges and securable objects (legacy).

 Table access control is available in two versions: